Winter Storm Survival Guide for Virginia

 As a Waze for Cities Data partner, VDOT plans to monitor reports coming in from Wazers and those who are simply shoveling their driveways and sidewalks this winter and determine how they can incorporate this data into their operations for the following winter.

 Stay safe and let us know if we've left anything out!
 And let us know how we can serve you.
-We're close by and ready to serve you.
+We're close by and ready!

 Learn more about homeowners insurance in Virginia